coroglesby/podcast/content/2-Editing.md

 There may only be the above 2 steps to this process, but it's more involved than it seems, because you're going to want to listen to the entire audio clip and **assess your cuts based on the surrounding speech and context**.
 You do a lot of pausing, re-listening, deleting, re-re-listening, deciding that "uhhhhh" was actually kind of cute and personable, *un*deleting, etc., before moving on.

+{% capture text %}
+**First, here's a great tip!** Before you start slicing and dicing up the audio, get a pen and paper and listen through the entire project from start to finish, keeping an eye on the time/clock at the bottom of the Audacity window.
+Listen for anything you think you'll want to cut out, and mark the time in the audio file where it happens.
+Then, go to the times you've listed and start cutting, but: **start at the end of the audio and go backwards!** Why?
+Let's say you made a note about a hiccup at 00:30 in the audio and you go cut it out, then you move on to another hiccup you noted at 01:45...it's not there anymore, because your previous edit moved the audio file up to close the gap around your previous edit!
+Starting from the end and going backwards ensures that your noted times will all be reliable.
+{% endcapture %}
+{% include alert.md text=text %}

 {% endcapture %}
 {% include card.md text=text header="Cleaning up your audio" %}